 "web_accessible_resources": [ "images/my-image.png" ]

-For example, the "beastify" example extension used in the walkthrough tutorial replaces images in a web page with images of some beasts, by setting the
+For example, the "beastify" example extension replaces a web page with images of some beasts, by adding some

 web_accessible_resources key lists all packaged resources that you want to make available to web pages in this way.
 You specify them as paths relative to the manifest.json file.